abuiles/ember-101/hands-on.md

 I>adapter in two places **borrowers/friend/adapter**,
 I>**borrowers/adapters/friend**, **borrowers/application/adapter** and
-I>**borrowers/adapters/application**. ember-cli allows us to group I>things which are logically related under a single directory, such I>structure is known as PODS.
-We'll work with the normal structure and I>at the end of the book rewrite a part of our code to be structure I>under PODS.
+I>**borrowers/adapters/application**. ember-cli allows us to group I>things that are logically related under a single directory.
+This I>structure is known as PODS.
+We'll work with the normal structure first, and I>at the end of the book we'll rewrite a part of our code to be structured I>under PODS.

-Since we want to work with a different adapter, we need to tell **Ember** to do so, in our case we want the **DS.ActiveModelAdapter** as our application adapter, again **ember-cli** has a generator for adapters.
+Since we want to work with a different adapter, we need to tell **Ember** to do so.
+In this case we want the **DS.ActiveModelAdapter** as our application adapter.
+Again, **ember-cli** has a generator for adapters.

-T> **ember g** is a short version of **ember generator** we'll used both interchangeably to get used to the syntax.
+T> **ember g** is a short version of **ember generator**.
+We'll use both interchangeably to get used to the syntax.

 Run `ember g adapter application` to create an application adapter like the following: